johnyrose/reddit-news/README.md

   * **score**: Sorts the articles by their score (upvotes).
   * **relative_upvotes**: Sorts the articles by their relative upvotes.
 This is calculated by dividing the article's upvotes by the amount of upvotes the article with the most upvotes has.
     * This method is a weird attempt to balance the article order between the different subreddit.
 It doesn't always work well, and I'd suggest trying it only if you're unsatisfied with the results of the `score` method.

+Thank you for checking out the project and I hope you enjoy using it!
+Feel free to contact me for any suggestions, feedback of questions.